Foreign relations of Turkey: Bilateral relations

-Despite being one of the first countries to recognize Armenia's independence, Turkey has never established formal diplomatic relations with Armenia.
-Turkey formerly had diplomatic relations with Cyprus, Taiwan and Syria.

 Multilateral

 Africa

-There has been a revival in Turkey's relation with Africa after 1998 and civil society is the leading factor in this process.
-Initially this revival came as a passive attempt, but after 2005 it became an offensive interest in developing relations with the continent.
-The recent Turkey–Africa Cooperation Summit in 2008 marks the latest stage in Turkey's keen interest in developing relations with Africa, and should be seen as a turning point.
-Turkey since its involvement in Somalia in 2011, is eager to be considered as a political actor in the continent.
+There has been a revival in Turkey's relationships within Africa after 1998, and civil society is the leading factor in this process.
+Initially, this revival came as a passive attempt, but after 2005 it became an offensive interest in developing relations with the continent.
+The Turkey–Africa Cooperation Summit in 2008 marked a new stage in Turkey's interest in developing relations with Africa.
+Turkey, since its involvement in Somalia in 2011, is eager to be considered as a political actor in the continent.

 Northern Africa

 Sub–Saharan Africa

-Since 2008, Turkey has prioritized friendly relations with Africa partly to build friendly and conflict–free relations, which was not available in the hostile atmosphere in its neighborhood.
-Capitalizing on a strong sentiment of fellowship among Turkish people towards Africans, economic and diplomatic relations with Africa flourished: Foreign trade between sub-Saharan Africa and Turkey increased from US$581 million in 1998 to US$5.08 billion in 2015.
+Since 2008, economic and diplomatic relations with Africa have flourished due to a strong sentiment of fellowship among Turkish people towards Africans.
+Foreign trade between sub-Saharan Africa and Turkey increased from US$581 million in 1998 to US$5.08 billion in 2015.

-Dating back to 1800, Turkey's relations with sub-Saharan Africa flourished from the 1860s—when the Ottoman Empire started sending trained imams to the region—until 1885 when other European colonial powers blocked Ottoman influence.
+Dating back to 1800, Turkey's relations with sub-Saharan Africa flourished from the 1860s—when the Ottoman Empire started sending trained imams to the region—until 1885, when other European colonial powers blocked Ottoman influence.
 Relations were restored in the 1950s, and gained momentum when Emperor Haile Selassie visited Turkey in March 1967 and December 1969.

 Since 2008, Turkey has contributed to the region through participation in peacekeeping missions, including the UN Mission in Ivory Coast (UNOC), the Democratic Republic of the Congo, Liberia, Central African Republic, Chad.

 Turkey has also dramatically increased financial aid to the region, providing a total of US$6.38 billion to the region just between 2006 and 2011 including the 2011 donation of US$200 million to fight the famine in East Africa.